werf/werf/docs/_includes/reference/cli/werf_helm_get_namespace.short.md

-print Kubernetes Namespace that will be used in current configuration with specified params
+print Kubernetes Namespace that will be used in current configuration with specified params.